stridecolossus/JOVE/docs/blog/part-5-terrain/miscellany.md

 }
 ```

-Next a query instance is allocated from the pool:
+A query instance is then allocated from the pool:

 ```java
 @Bean